-By the time you receive your first shipment supply, you should have at least one pallet jack on site for handling the movement of pallets.
+By the time you receive your first supply shipment, you should have at least one pallet jack on site for handling the movement of pallets.
 When receiving supplies, it is important to track the material that comes in.

-After directions from the Local Emergency Management Agency on the POD Type, you will know how many loading points to establish.
+After direction from the Local Emergency Management Agency on the POD Type, you will know how many loading points to establish.
 When setting up a loading point, follow the guidelines provided at the beginning of this lesson.

 Once you have your first supply, coordinate with your Local Emergency Management Agency to determine when to open the POD to the public.
 No earlier than 30 minutes before opening, place your signage out.
-This will reduce traffic in the area and set reasonable expectations for the public.
+This will reduce traffic in the area and set a reasonable expectation with the public.
 When the site opens, contact the Local Emergency Management Agency to confirm operations.